Out of the many years of LEGO Star Wars sets – these are the best.

 LEGO has been making Star Wars sets since the long-ago past of 1999.
 The release of the Phantom Menace and a new, revitalized era of Star Wars fandom opened up the limitless potential for everyone’s favorite maker of small plastic caltrops.
-Over the intervening 21 years, LEGO has put out a ton of Star Wars sets, some have been meh, many have been serviceable, and some have been downright amazing.
+Over the intervening 21 years, the company has put out a ton of LEGO Star Wars sets, some have been meh, many have been serviceable, and some have been downright amazing.
 Let’s take a look today at some of the best sets of all time.

 This TIE Fighter & Y-Wing set came out during the first wave of Star Wars set back in 1999.
 It’s proved popular enough to get remade at least two times since then.
 Now there have been better versions of both the TIE Advanced and Y-Wing, but this was early days and this simple set was a great preview of what was to come.
 It’s blocky fighters filled old-timers like myself with nostalgia.
 Plus, it was one of the few sets to give you two ships in one set meaning you didn’t need anything else to get going.
 Pop the box, build the set, and space battles were right there for a kid.